TheArturthur/CoppermindScraper/Cosmere/Malwish.md

 ## History
+### Before the Ascension
+The ancestors of the South Scadrians were humans created by Ruin and Preservation on Scadrial after the creation of the planet following the [[Shattering\|Shattering]].
+Before the Ascension of the Lord Ruler, the South Scadrians lived somewhere away from the poles on Scadrial.
+Their language, culture, and states at this time are unknown, and is likely lost.

 ### Relocation to the South Pole (pre [[Final Empire\|Final Empire]], circa 1025 [[Anteverdant\|anteverdant]])
 During his Ascension, the Lord Ruler moved Scadrial out of its original orbit, putting it closer to the sun in order to burn off the [[Deepness\|Deepness]].
 The planet's surface became too hot, forcing the Lord Ruler to move inhabited lands to the north and south poles.
 In the north, a combination of the planet's magnetic field and ferromagnetic ash from the [[Ashmounts\|Ashmounts]] shielded the land from the heat of the sun.
 The Final Empire was at the northern magnetic pole of the planet, which moved from its physical location with the relocation of the Well of Ascension to a middle latitude.
 The genetic alterations made to the skaa allowed them to adapt to the constant ashfalls.
 However, the Lord Ruler also placed an unaltered group of people at the physical south pole.
 These people were placed there by the Lord Ruler as a reserve in case his genetic modifications of humanity failed.
 The Lord Ruler managed to find a way other than genetic modifications or Ashmounts to help them survive in the world he created.
 The southern peoples had the seeds of the [[Metallic Arts\|Metallic Arts]], though since none of them had ingested [[Lerasium\|lerasium]], [[Allomancer\|Allomancers]] were extremely rare and [[/wiki/Allomancy#Mistborn]] completely unheard of.
 Because of this, instead of using the Metallic Arts in a way based on genetics like the people of the Final Empire, the southern peoples use them in a more "mechanical way."

+### The Age of Ash
+Over time, the South Scadrians began to mutate and develop far less effective thermoregulation, making it so that they couldn't survive in even mildly cold weather.
+Likely as a method of surviving at the hot pole.
+Furthermore, they developed into several nations and ethnic groups.
+One of which that eventually formed were the Fallen.
+The Fallen, over time, developed significant authority over the other southern peoples, enough so to be considered their kings by the time of the Ice Death.
+This period lasted for 1025 years, though most of their history is currently unknown.
+The end of this era was brought about with the Ascension of [[Harmony\|Harmony]] and the [[Catacendre\|Catacendre]], which they came to know as the Ice Death.

 ### The Ice Death ([[Catacendre\|Catacendre]])
 In the north, about three years after the death of the Lord Ruler, [[Sazed\|Sazed]] took up both of the planet's [[Shard\|Shards]] and [[Catacendre\|Ascended]], becoming [[Harmony\|Harmony]].
 Harmony tried undoing most of the Lord Ruler's changes, setting the continents back in their original places and moving Scadrial back into its original orbit, removing the need for heat-lessening solutions like the Ashmounts.
 This event was known to the Northern Scadrians as the [[Catacendre\|Catacendre]] or "end of the ash."